borgmatic-collective/borgmatic/README.md

 ### Backups

-You can run borgmatic and start a backup simply by invoking it without
+You can run borgmatic and start a backup by invoking it without arguments:
-arguments:

 ```bash
 borgmatic